Intelligent-Silicon/Call-Clarion-Debugger-from-running-App/README.md

 # Call Clarion Debugger from running App

-Most people are familiar with calling the Clarion Debugger from the IDE, but less are familiar with stepping into the Clarion Debugger from a running App.
+Most people are familiar with calling the Clarion Debugger from the IDE, but less are familiar with breaking/stepping into the Clarion Debugger from a running App.

 One way to step into a running app to debug it, is add the following to the Clarion app.